Amazon union organizer, 2 others arrested at NYC facility

 NEW YORK (AP) — A former Amazon employee who is leading a push to unionize a New York City warehouse of the online retailer was arrested along with two others Wednesday after authorities got a complaint about him trespassing at the facility, police said.

 Christian Smalls faces charges of trespass, resisting arrest and obstructing governmental administration, the New York Police Department said.
-He was given a desk appearance ticket.
+He was given a desk appearance ticket and later released.

 Workers at Amazon’s Staten Island facility are getting ready for a vote in late March on whether to unionize.